Altinn/altinn-studio-docs/content/architecture/application/altinn-studio/react-app/_index.md

 ### service-development
 This is a top-level application, and will only handle simple operations like navigation to the different subapps.
 It will not have access to the store of any of the subapps.

+#### Header and Navigation
+Material UI (applicatiopn bar and drawer) components are customized with altinn studio styles for the header and navigation in Altinn Studio.
+A third party library ["React Routing"] ((https://reacttraining.com/react-router/web/guides/quick-start)) is used together with Material UI to handle navigation.
+When the user clicks on a header/side navigation link, the route changes and the subapp specific to the route is rendered.

+#### Header Menu (Application bar)
+Application bar component is the Altinn Studio's header menu(navigation links at the top).
+React router library is used to handle those navigations.
+Header menu has different user interface on desktop and tablet.
+The display text and the links for navigation are built as object in a configuration file [appbarconfig] (https://github.com/Altinn/altinn-studio/blob/master/src/react-apps/applications/shared/src/navigation/main-header/appBarConfig.tsx).
+The configuration object in the file is iterated and the application bar is rendered.
+The styles specific to the component are placed inside [the component file] (https://github.com/Altinn/altinn-studio/blob/master/src/react-apps/applications/shared/src/navigation/main-header/appBar.tsx).
+In addition to the navigation menu, a breadcrumb is also rendered in tablet view.

+#### Side Menu (Drawer Menu)
+Drawer menu component is the Altinn Studio's side menu which can be found on the left.
+It displays a list of Icons by default and on hover expands the menu and lists text by the side of the icon.
+It will render a list of navigation links based on the selected header menu.
+Side menu has different user interfaces in desktop and tablet.
+In tablet, only text is displayed and it slides in from left when "Menu" button is clicked.
+So 2 different components are created to acheive this ([LeftDrawerMenu] (https://github.com/Altinn/altinn-studio/blob/master/src/react-apps/applications/shared/src/navigation/drawer/LeftDrawerMenu.tsx), [TabletDrawerMenu] (https://github.com/Altinn/altinn-studio/blob/master/src/react-apps/applications/shared/src/navigation/drawer/TabletDrawerMenu.tsx))

+The styles specific to the side menu is added in a separate [style file] (https://github.com/Altinn/altinn-studio/blob/master/src/react-apps/applications/shared/src/navigation/drawer/leftDrawerMenuStyles.ts).
+Similar to the header menu, the side menu is also rendered by looping over the menu settings object which is available in a separate [configuration file] (https://github.com/Altinn/altinn-studio/blob/master/src/react-apps/applications/shared/src/navigation/drawer/drawerMenuSettings.ts)

 ### service-overview
 Implementation not started.
 Details will be made available once this application is created.